 Massage therapy can be a useful adjunct to traditional shoulder rehab because it addresses both direct and indirect impairments of the shoulder pain.

 Direct effects of shoulder pain that benefit from massage are tight pectoral, internal rotator, and external rotator muscles.
-Using massage to create overall relaxation can help your shoulder move through a larger range of motion with less pain.
+Massage creates an overall relaxation that helps your shoulder move through a larger range of motion with less pain.

 Chiropractic for shoulder pain